The Gabby: Navy to commission USS Gabrielle Giffords

 - Dallas win over Detroit Monday night helps Seahawks in quest to get No. 2 playoff seed in NFC

-The ship’s name also has become a target for conservatives who see it as promoting stricter gun laws, a cause Giffords has promoted.
+The ship’s name also has been a target for conservatives who see it as promoting stricter gun laws, a cause Giffords has promoted.
 Some critics lampooned the ship as being gun-free, a bit of parody and fake news that was debunked on snopes.com.

 The Navy said it chose to name the ship in honor of Giffords because of the perseverance she showed after the shooting.

 “Courage comes in many, many forms — physical, mental, spiritual and political.
-Gabby has truly modeled courage and resilience,” Vice Admiral Philip Cullom said at the christening ceremony.
+Gabby has truly modeled courage and resilience,” Vice Adm.
+Philip Cullom said at the christening ceremony.

 Constructed from aluminum and featuring a distinctive trimaran design, the Giffords is armed with missiles, machine guns and fast-firing weapons designed to hit a variety of targets.
 Its normal crew of 40 sailors and officers can be supplemented as needed for missions.